George Leake

 George Leake CMG KC (3 December 1856 – 24 June 1902) was the third Premier of Western Australia, serving from May to November 1901 and then again from December 1901 to his death.

 Leake was born in Perth, into a prominent local family.
 Studying law, he was called to the bar in 1880, and in 1883 was appointed Crown Solicitor and Public Prosecutor (the equivalent of solicitor-general).
 Leake first entered parliament in 1886, when he served briefly in the Legislative Council.
 He was again briefly a member of that body in 1888.
 In 1890, Leake was elected unopposed to the Legislative Assembly (representing the seat of Roebourne), but he resigned shortly after in order to continue as Crown Solicitor.

 In 1894, Leake re-entered the Legislative Assembly, representing the seat of Albany.
-An opponent of the government of Sir John Forrest, he began to be regarded as the Leader of the Opposition, although that position was unofficial at the time.
+An opponent of the government of John Forrest, he began to be regarded as the Leader of the Opposition, although that position was unofficial at the time.
 Forrest eventually resigned as premier in 1901 to enter federal politics, and was initially replaced by George Throssell.
 Throssell's government was short-lived, however, and he was replaced as premier by Leake, who also appointed himself attorney-general.

 Leake's first government lasted five months before being defeated on a no-confidence motion.
 Alf Morgans was appointed as his successor, but was unable to form a government, resulting in Leake being recommissioned as premier after just a month out of office.
 Leake's second government lasted until his sudden death from pneumonia in June 1902, aged 45.
 He is the only Premier of Western Australia to have died in office.

 Early life and background

-George Leake was born on 3 December 1856 in Perth in what was then the British colony of Western Australia.
-The Leake family was prominent in the development of Perth and Western Australia; his father George Walpole Leake (1825-1895) was a barrister and politician, his uncle Sir Luke Samuel Leake (1828-1886) was the first Speaker of the Western Australian Legislative Council.
-Their uncle George Leake (1786-1849) had arrived in what was then the Swan River Colony in 1829, and settled as a merchant.
+George Leake was born on 3 December 1856, in Perth in what was then the British colony of Western Australia.
+The Leake family was prominent in the development of Perth and Western Australia; his father George Walpole Leake (1825–1895) was a barrister and politician, his uncle Luke Samuel Leake (1828–1886) was the first Speaker of the Western Australian Legislative Council.
+Their uncle George Leake (1786–1849) had arrived in what was then the Swan River Colony in 1829, and settled as a merchant.